yamogoo/alma-design-system/packages/design-system/src/tokens/structure.md

 1. Choose the component role (e.g., Accent.Primary).
 2. Map properties to planes per contracts table (background → Surface, border → Stroke, foreground → Label/OnSurface).
-3. Pick a tone from Base±N.
+3. Pick a tone from Base-(down/up)-N.
 4. States are produced automatically from theme deltas.
 5. Run contrast checks and review the matrix in Storybook.

 ## 🔹 Migration Notes

-- Replace legacy named tones with `base±N`.
-- During the transition, legacy aliases may point to `base±N`.
 - Add a token path/contrast linter and wire it into CI.